kronda/kronda/wordpress/wp-content/plugins/advanced-responsive-video-embedder/readme.txt

 1. Options Page.

 == Changelog ==

+= 3.0.2 (beta) =
+* Javascript Fix

+= 3.0.0 (beta) =
+* New: Support for embedding via simply pasting of URLs into posts (need to be on their own line, no button or shortcodes needed)
+* New: Thumbnails are now responsive
+* New: Vevo support
+* New: TED Talks support
+* New: IGN support
+* New: Kickstarter support
+* Improved: request large thumbnail from vimeo instead of medium
+* Improved: 'youtubelist' shortcode deprecated YouTube playlists are now handled via the normal youtube shortcode with support for starting video
+* Improved: 'bliptv' shortcode deprecated on favor of 'blip' that uses the ids from blip.tv URLs instead of the ones from embed codes
+* Improved: Moved code to newest Plugin Boilerplate
+* Improved: Massive code improvements

 = 2.7.4 =
 * Fix: Dropped mb_detect_encoding now using just preg_match to support rare php setups.